Kiy0p0N/poke-api/README.md

 It is currently in the early stages of development, focusing on learning how to work with APIs and React components.

 ## Features (Planned)
-- Search for Pokémon by name or ID
 - Save favorite to LocalStorage
-- Pokédex

 ## Tech Stack
 - **React** – Frontend framework